 What many women don’t know is that during this same time, as your baby is getting a feel for you, you can also start to get to know your baby.
 As early as 13 weeks into pregnancy, your baby’s heartbeat can be heard from the comfort of your couch.
 How?
 Aha, glad you asked!

 Enter, the at-home fetal doppler (also known as a baby heart monitor).

 With these devices, you can hear the sound of your baby’s heartbeat and movements any time you choose.
-And for any of you worry warts out there (*raises hand, slowly*), you know how comforting it is to be sure that your baby is okay and thriving.
-Thus, the magic of these devices truly shines.
+And for any of you worry warts out there (*raises hand, slowly*), as an expectant mother you know how comforting it is to be sure that your baby is okay and thriving.
+Thus, the magic of these fetal heartbeat devices truly shines.
 To help you choose among the top at-home fetal dopplers—and to learn more about them—read ahead.

 Don’t Be Discouraged by How Much There is to Know!

 If you’re looking for the perfect fetal doppler, then you might feel like you’re standing at the tip of a massive informational iceberg.
 With any pregnancy device comes hundreds of articles on the different options and models and warning labels surrounding it.

 The purpose of this article is to give you both an overview of what to look for in a fetal doppler as well as to provide you with the in-depth information needed to be confident in your choice.
 Okay, back to it!

 What Exactly Does a Baby Heart Monitor Do?

 It monitors a baby’s heart, duh!
 Okay, okay, funny joke.
 But before we can assess different kinds of fetal dopplers, perhaps it’s good to get on the same page.
 Yes, a baby heart monitor “monitors a heartbeat,” but exactly how it does this is fascinating.